knowledgeboard/knowledgeboard.github.io/templates/blog.md

 'Italian taxi xD'.
 She told me they are already spending overtimes at the hall!
 But only see it as *it is what it is*.
 She seems to like me, I'm happy to help!

+### 2024-04-10 02:00

+Well that was an active day!
+Work focused on more chat bots, alerting at all levels now!
+Small prep with Ila. tomorrow.

+Went bouldering afterwards was doing dark blue ones and it was doing amazing!
+Did like all the routes I went for!
+Niya joined me for a bit with couple of friends.
+And it really seems like I'm climbing pretty well!
+Aaaan I went to the gym afterwards, which was not the best idea in hindsight.
+Did more chest with Miguel.
+Lost all my energy after first few exercises and was just struggling through it.
+Talking with him is always great tho!

+Also received an email from Mag. about origin position.
+Dunno what's that suggestion, but might remember it later!